AbdiTolesa/dogs-vs-cats/README.md

 The dataset used in this project is downloaded from the famous [dogs-vs-cats competition](https://www.kaggle.com/c/dogs-vs-cats).
 Since the original dataset doesn't categorize the images into their respective categories based on the image content, I have written a script so that there would be two directories (one for dog and another one for cat images).
 Once that is done, the whole dataset is then split up into train and validation sets.

 ### Access
-AWS CLI is then used to upload the arranged data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.
+AWS CLI is used to upload the arranged data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data, when training the model.

-## Hyperparameter Tuning
+## Model

 The model chosen in this project is a pretrained version of resnet50 as it is one of the most commonly used convolutional neural networks.
 It is trained on more than a million images from the [ImageNet](https://www.image-net.org/) database.

+## Hyperparameter Tuning

 The hyperparameters that are optimized include batch-size, learning-rate and the number of epochs the training has to run through.
+The objective metric is the average train loss and the objive is to find a Train Job that minimizes it.

 Here is the screenshot of the hyperparameters tuning job:
 ![19145999-00c0938296f789a62f724188a8f53e19](https://user-images.githubusercontent.com/41271840/147415378-9578efeb-d6c7-45fd-8e66-2245b781c203.png)